RuPaul's Drag Race All Stars: Seasons 6–10 (2021–present): Paramount+

-Season 7 (2022)

 The series was renewed for its seventh season on February 15, 2022, to be aired on Paramount+.
 The cast was announced on April 13, 2022.
 It included eight winners of past seasons returning to compete, making it the first season featuring only past winners.
 It also became the first US season to feature a contestant from another franchise.
 The cast consisted of four winners of Drag Race: Jaida Essence Hall (season 12), Jinkx Monsoon (season 5), Raja (season 3) and Yvie Oddly (season 11); three winners of All Stars: Monét X Change and Trinity the Tuck (co-winning season 4) and Shea Couleé (season 5); and the winner of UK season 1, The Vivienne.
 Jinkx Monsoon was crowned the Queen of All Queens, becoming the first to win two seasons of RuPaul's Drag Race.
-Monét X Change was the runner-up and Raja won a second title, "Queen of 'She Done Already Done Had Herses'."
+Monét X Change was the runner-up, and Raja won a second title, "Queen of 'She Done Already Done Had Herses'."

+Season 8 premiered on Paramount+ on May 12, 2023.
+The cast consisted of Alexis Michelle, Darienne Lake, Heidi N. Closet, Jaymes Mansfield, Jessica Wild, Jimbo, Kahanna Montrese, Kandy Muse, Mrs. Kasha Davis, LaLa Ri, Monica Beverly Hillz and Naysha Lopez.
+Jimbo won the competition on July 21, 2023, becoming the first queen from a non-American franchise (in this case, Canada's Drag Race) to be inducted into the Hall of Fame.
+Kandy Muse was the runner-up, and LaLa Ri won the title, "Queen of the 'Fame Games'."